cob16/rt8900_serial_control/README.md

 Usage: rt8900c [OPTION...] <serial port path>
 Provides serial control for the YAESU FT-8900R Transceiver.

+  -d, --dtr-on               Use the DTR pin of the serial connection as a
+                             power button for the rig.
+(REQUIRES compatible hardware)
-      --hard-emulation       Exactly emulates the radio head head instead of being lazy_sending (worse performance, no observed
+      --hard-emulation       Exactly emulates the radio head instead of being lazy_sending (worse performance, no observed
-                             benefit, only useful for debugging

-  -v, --verbose[=LEVEL]      Produce verbose output add a number to select
-                             level (1 = ERROR, 2= WARNING, 3=INFO, 4=ERROR,
-                             5=DEBUG) output default is 'warning'.
+                             benefit, only useful for debugging) -v, --verbose[=LEVEL]      Produce verbose output add a number to select level (1 = ERROR, 2= WARNING, 3=INFO, 4=ERROR, 5=DEBUG) output default is 'warning'.
   -?, --help                 Give this help list
       --usage                Give a short usage message -V, --version              Print program version